Ajatt-Tools/dictpopup/README.md

 The sound symbol plays a pronunciation from a local database using [jppron](https://github.com/GenjiFujimoto/jppron).

 ## Problems / Limitations
-* Currently there is only support for [targeted sentence cards](https://ankiweb.net/shared/info/1557722832).
 * There is currently only support for GNU/Linux with x11.
 Extending support should be easy however, since the only platform dependent code is for retrieving the selection.
 PRs welcome.
 * See TODO.txt file